larsks/rhel-osp-upgrade-docs/rhel6-rhel7.md

     # yum -y install mariadb-server

+Either re-mount your `/var/lib/mysql` directory (and modify `/etc/fstab` appropriately), or restore the contents of `/var/lib/mysql` from your backups:

+    # rsync -a $BACKUP/var/lib/mysql/ /var/lib/mysql/

+Restore `/root/.my.conf` from your backups, if it exists:

+    # cp $BACKUP/root/.my.cnf /root/.my.cnf

 Ensure correct ownership of files in /var/lib/mysql:

     # chown -R mysql:mysql /var/lib/mysql
+    # fixfiles restore /var/lib/mysql/

 And activate the `mariadb` service: